SoftwareAG/cumulocity-digital-twin-manager/README.md

 ## Overview

 The `Digital Twin Manager` enables you to create and manage assets around your physical connected devices in Cumulocity IoT.
 Assets can be used to structure and describe devices in logical hierarchies as encountered in the real world environment.
-In addition, assets in Cumulocity IoT can be extended and enriched with addtional information using the `Properties Library`.
+In addition, assets in Cumulocity IoT can be extended and enriched with addtional information using the `Asset properties`.

 The home screen of the DTM application gives an overview of the application.
 You can see the number of asset models, asset properties and assets available at a glance.
 You can add asset properties, asset models and assets using the quick links.